 Civil War Sites in Hanover County

 Hanover has many sites associated with the Civil War.
-Most of the major battlefields can be found by following two driving trails established by the Virginia Civil War Trails program: the 1862 Peninsula Campaign and Lee vs. Grant 1864.
+Most of the major battlefields can be found by following two driving trails established by the Virginia Civil War Trails program: The 1862 Peninsula Campaign and Lee vs. Grant – The 1864 Campaign.
 Major sites along the trails include: